 Once you've decided to volunteer with Projects Abroad, you can start focusing on the details of your time abroad such as how to fund your trip.
-You will receive a fundraising guide once you are accepted as a volunteer.
+You'll receive a fundraising guide once you are accepted as a volunteer.
 You'll also have the opportunity to create a personalized fundraising page.
 This page will allow others to donate directly toward your program fee.
 You can share this page in emails and on social media.
 Every little bit helps!